Breakups are hard to deal with, but moving forward can prove even harder. How then can we overcome this age-old epidemic?

 The last point I will like to share with you guys today is prayer.
 If you are a Christian, then you know how important prayer is to your life, and should definitely be applied when you are going through difficult times.
 Thank God for whatever has happened, and pray that He helps you get through it.
 I remember when I got out of a bad relationship, and how I clung to God in those moments.

-I wrestled with the thoughts of going back many times, and things got worse with each attempt to return to my ex, so I came to the resolve that; God didn’t want me to be with this person any longer.
-Then I moved on, but by holding onto every word of God, through reading my bible and prayer, so I could gain strength to move forward.
+I wrestled with the thoughts of going back many times, and things got worse with each attempt to return to my ex, so I came to the resolution that; God didn’t want me to be with this person any longer.
+Then I moved on, but by holding on to every word of God, through reading my bible and prayer, so I could gain strength to move forward.
 In that season I got closer to God than I had ever been.
 And now I look back and ask myself—what was it about that person that you wanted to kill yourself over?
 Or like we Nigerians like to say—that you wanted to die on top his matter?
 (Ha-ha).

 Image courtesy of Unsplash